HaydarChan/HaydarChan/README.md

 ###

 #### I'm a third-year computer science student @ ITB, passionate about Software Engineering and UI/UX Design.
+My expertise lies in full stack web development, utilizing Next.js, Golang, and Python.
+I also have experience in building apps with Java and C#.

 ###